Table of Contents

 4. Utpal Trehan vs. Home Developers Ltd. DLF (2022)

-The Court ruled that developers are not allowed to charge maintenance fees after the dealing with the responsibility to a resident association.
+The Court ruled that developers are not allowed to charge maintenance fees after dealing with the responsibility to a resident association.

 Read More On: Non Payment of Society Maintenance Charges